The D-\bar{D} matter in Walecka's mean field theory: Theory

 The equations Eq.(\ref{Em1}) and Eq.(\ref{Em2}) are field equations with massive quanta and $D$ meson currents as source.
 The equation Eq.(\ref{Em3}) is a Klein-Gordon equation for the $D$ field with the meson fields $\omega$ and $\sigma$ included in a minimal substitution.

 This situation is analogous to Walecka's study of nuclear matter \cite{walecka}, where Walecka's baryon field is now represented by $D$ meson field.

-Considering Walecka's mean field theory \cite{walecka} for a uniform and static system of $D$ mesons where the $\sigma$ and $\omega$ meson fields can be replaced by classical fields.
+Considering Walecka's mean field theory \cite{walecka} for an uniform and static system of $D$ mesons where the $\sigma$ and $\omega$ meson fields can be replaced by classical fields.
 Thus, the equations Eq.(\ref{Em1}), Eq.(\ref{Em2}) and Eq.(\ref{Em3}) reduce to:

 where the scalar density is $\rho_{s}=\langle DD^{\dagger}\rangle$ and the vector density is $\rho_{v}=\langle i[(\partial^{0}D)D^{\dag} -D(\partial^{0}D^{\dag})]\rangle$.
 These mean value is done in thermal state and integrate these densities in a box with volume $V$ and divide this result by $V$.